CMCDragonkai/.dotfiles-nixos/README.md

 Note that you could also use pound/hitch/stunnel for HTTPS termination instead of using Caddy.
 But I think Caddy is the best solution for this style of dev.

 Remember to point your default internet interface (Wifi and Ethernet) to use your local DNS server, instead of using the DNS server provided by the router (DHCP) protocol.
 The DNS server must support relaying it back to the router (DHCP) DNS, and then to remote DNS like google's dns... etc.

+So I found an issue.
+When you're connected to the internet on the virtual ethernet switch, the DNS just breaks completely.
+Dig just doesn't work at all.
+In those cases, only hosts file work.
+I wonder if Acrylic has this solved.
+If it has, it's a deal breaker for DNSAgent.

+Trying to download acrylic now.

+---

+Save stunnel work...